jaimeolartef/Viajes/README.md

 # Viajes

-## The tecnologys using in the project
+## The technologies using in the project
 - Java 17.0.5
 - Postgresql 15.1
 - Spring 3.0.1